behrangamini/confidence-calibration/README.md

 # confidence-calibration
 Assess performance of human and machine probabilistic forecasts using confidence calibration and ROC curves and various metrics

-The analysis methods we use can be divided into discrimination tests (e.g., sensitivity, specificity) and calibration tests.
-Calibration tests follow a group of probabilistic predictions to determine how well the predictions correspond to reality.
-Take the example of a weather forecaster making probabilistic predictions about the chance of rain.
-Let's say over the course of a year, he makes 100 forecasts of there being a 20% chance of rain the following day.
-We collect all these forecasts and check to see whether or not it rained the following day.
-If the forecaster is well-calibrated, then we expect there to be 20 days of rain out of those 100 days.
-Repeating the same process for his 40%, 60%, and 80% predictions of rain, we expect to see rain on 40, 60, and 80 of those 100 days, respectively.
+A web-based version can be found at http://checkmyai.com/

-The python notebook applies visual and numerical verification techniques available for analyzing these types of probabilistic forecasts, and outputs the data in the form of a confidence calibration curve, a receiver operating characteristics
-(ROC) curve, and various metrics for assessing different aspects of these predictions.
+The python notebook applies visual and numerical verification techniques available for analyzing these types of probabilistic forecasts, and outputs the data in the form of a confidence calibration curve, a receiver operating characteristics (ROC) curve, and various metrics for assessing different aspects of these predictions.

-The required input data are 2 python arrays: truth (either 0 or 1) and forecasts (real numbers from 0 to 1, inclusive).
+The required input data are 2 numpy arrays: truth (either 0 or 1) and forecasts (real numbers from 0 to 1, inclusive).
 We've also included a few sample files in the csvs folder to get you started.
 The output is a matplotlib plot element (plt), a dictionary of metrics (metrics), and a confusion matrix (cm).

 Optional inputs are:
 -plot_ci: Plot confidence intervals on the calibration curve (true by default)